 VPN.AC is a very competitive VPN in almost every respect, deserving of your consideration even when up against some of the biggest names in the industry.

-It’s cheaper than a good number of the VPNs we rate higher than it, and it’s faster than a lot of them, too – its 90Mbps download speeds on local connections are extremely impressive.
+It’s cheaper than a good number of the VPNs we rate higher than it, and it’s faster than a lot of them, too – its 94Mbps download speeds on local connections are extremely impressive.

 We trust its logging policy, too, so you should feel safe letting VPN.AC handle your sensitive data.
 While it may initially log more data than we’d ever recommend, it deletes it immediately after a session ends.
 Its Romanian jurisdiction is also largely sound.
+It’s also an excellent choice for both streaming and torrenting.

 Our only real criticisms are reserved for its refund policy and customer support.
 The refund policy needs clarification on its specifics, and we really want to see VPN.AC implement live chat.